*Updated: September 10th, 2020*

-All of them will usually have many things in common with one another and this is of course no different.
-It’s a peer-to-peer currency exchanged over the internet almost instantly, imposing minimal fees for both senders and receivers.
-Also, it is “open source” meaning that no one company or person controls it so it’s truly a completely decentralized global payment network and unmonitored by central authorities.
+All coins usually have assorted elements in common and LTC is of course no different.
+It’s a peer-to-peer currency exchanged over the internet almost instantly, imposing minimal fees on both senders and receivers.
+Also, it’s “open source”, meaning no singular company or person controls it so it’s truly a completely decentralized global payment network, unmonitored by central authorities.

-The other historical month for this rookie was May 2017 when it became the first of the Top 5 Cryptocurrencies (by market cap) to adopt Segregated Witness.
+Its other historical month was May 2017 when it became the first of the Top 5 Cryptocurrencies (by market cap) to adopt Segregated Witness.
 It then immediately facilitated the first-ever Lightning Network transaction ever completed, sending 0.00000001 LTC from Zürich to San Francisco in under 1 second.
-With excellent industry support, robust trade volume, and abundant liquidity, it has proven itself to be one of the better options out there today and a valid medium of commerce.
+With excellent industry support, robust trade volume, and abundant liquidity, it has proven itself to be one of the better options available today and a valid medium of commerce.

 How to Deposit at Online Casinos with Litecoin

-The first thing to do when depositing at an online casino with Litecoin is the same as if using any of the others.
-A third party “wallet” at an exchange must be opened to place orders through, which acts as a “coin bank” of sorts.
-It’s then necessary to learn how to buy and sell cryptocurrency and it usually takes no time at all to become an expert and most get the hang of it very quickly.
+The first thing to establish when depositing at online casinos with Litecoin is the same as if using any others.
+A third party “wallet” at an exchange must be opened to initiate orders, acting as a “coin bank” of sorts.
+It’s then necessary to learn how to buy and sell cryptocurrency, usually taking little time to become an expert and get the hang of it quickly.

-The exchange functions exactly like PayPal or any other eWallet: simply add money onto the balance and then post an order with the amount of USD to trade for LTC.
-Once complete the gambling website is contacted and asked to provide an “address” to send the new form of currency to and most places now do this automatically in their cashiers with a click of the button.
-They issue a long string of characters of both numbers and letters which are copied and pasted into the exchange when the transfer request is created.
-Remember that this is a totally unique code and there isn’t another one like it in the world so make sure to copy it correctly.
+Exchanges function exactly like PayPal or other eWallets by simply adding money onto balances and subsequently posting an order with USD amount to trade for LTC.
+Once complete, operators are contacted and asked to provide an “address” to send the new currency to, with most now doing this automatically in cashiers via a click of a button.
+They issue a long string of characters of numbers and letters to be copy and pasted into exchanges when transfer requests are created.
+Remember these are totally unique codes that are never duplicated, so make sure to copy it correctly.

-In general, there are no maximums or minimums, just like a betting site deposit with Bitcoin, nevertheless, each place will have a house limit.
-The fees depend on the amount of mining required to complete the order at the time and whether the operator adds any of their own on top.
+In general, no maximums or minimums exist, just like a Bitcoin betting site deposit, nevertheless each has a house limit.
+Fees depend on the amount of mining required to complete orders at the time and whether operators add any on top.

-As with any account, but especially in this situtation, do not lose the login details.
-If this happens it is impossible to ever access the wallet again since there isn’t a reset procedure that can be initiated.
-It’s a totally anonymous profile that’s untraceable, which is of course a major plus for those that love it.
-Therefore, it’s advisable not to keep too much money in a wallet in case the password is lost and make sure to write it down and know where it is.
+As with any account but especially in this situtation, do not lose login details.
+If this happens it’s impossible to ever access the wallet again since there isn’t a reset procedure that can be initiated.
+It’s a totally anonymous, untraceable profile, which is of course a major plus for most individuals.
+Therefore, it’s advisable not to keep too much money in wallets in case the password is lost, never to be retrieved.

-There are many pros of Litecoin as it is the 3rd most-listed Alt Coin after BTC and ETH at all of the major exchanges.
-One of its main strengths is its faster transaction speeds compared to its competitors, making it more useful for smaller sums with the confirmations coming quicker to complete the process.
+There are countless pros of Litecoin as it’s the 3rd most-listed coin after BTC and ETH at all major exchanges.
+One of its main strengths is faster transaction speeds compared to competitors, making it more useful for smaller sums, with confirmations coming quicker to complete the process.

-Due to these faster “block creations” the amount of time between them is so small, additional miners (the people who facilitate everything and fabricate the blocks) get the opportunity to mine a larger number, thus earning increased rewards for their efforts.
-This remuneration should therefore be theoretically better-distributed among the community and by extension, make it more decentralized than its competitors.
+Due to these faster “block creations”, the amount of time between them is so small, additional miners (the people facilitating everything and fabricating blocks) get the opportunity to mine a larger number, thus earning increased rewards for efforts.
+This remuneration should consequently be theoretically better-distributed among the community and by extension, make it additionally decentralized than its competitors.

-There aren’t really any cons to speak of, although one of it’s weaker points is that the creation time is so fast that it occasionally results in the birth of more detached or “orphaned” blocks.
+There aren’t really any cons to speak of, although one of its weaker points is creation time is so fast, it occasionally results in the birth of more detached or orphaned blocks.
 This simply means that as the production chain is followed, miners sometimes don’t finish all of the steps needed to finish a transfer and this leads to slower processing times.
-This is obviously quite ironic since one of its strengths is the inherent quality of travelling at the speed of lightning.
+This is obviously quite ironic since one of its acknowledged strengths is the inherent quality of travelling at the speed of lightning.

-The other primary restriction with this and all coins in general, is that unless a crypto ATM can be found it’s necessary to move the balance back and forth between personal accounts and wallets in order to move funds around.
-However, almost 60% of all in circulation support LTC which is higher than both Ethereum (45%) and Bitcoin Cash (33%) so a supported machine should be fairly easy to find.
+The other primary restriction with this and all coins in general, is that unless a crypto ATM can be found, it’s necessary to move balances back and forth between personal accounts and wallets.
+However, almost 60% of all ATMs in circulation support LTC, which is higher than both Ethereum (45%) and Bitcoin Cash (33%), so a supported machine should be fairly easy to find.

 Litecoin VS. Bitcoin

-There are definitely some important differences between Litecoin and Bitcoin even though they are similar in numerous ways and depending on which factors are valued, one will be better suited for certain situations.
-As mentioned, it’s faster than BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so anyone concerned with speed has a solution.
+There are definitely some important differences between Litecoin and Bitcoin even though they’re similar in numerous ways and depending on which factors are valued, one will be better suited for certain situations.
+As mentioned, it’s faster than BTC, coming in at 25% of the time at 2.5 minutes VS. 10 minutes, so anyone concerned with speed has a viable solution.